yeojz/redux-intl-connect/README.md

 [![PRs Welcome][pr-welcome-badge]][pr-welcome-badge]

 ## About
-`redux-intl-connect` is a redux connect agnostic binding for i18n.
+`redux-intl-connect` is a connect agnostic binding for i18n via redux, with support for [ICU MessageFormat](http://userguide.icu-project.org/formatparse/messages).

 This library does not depend on any browser Internationalization API.
-Currently it provides a single method: `formatMessage` with it's API inspired by the FormatJS / Intl implementation.
+Currently it provides a single method: `formatMessage` with it's API inspired by the FormatJS's formatMessage function signature.

 It is NOT meant to have a 100% feature parity with the redux bindings for FormatJS.
 Extending to other translation methods will be considered if it fulfills point 1 under "Why" below.